Alexander Peresvet

-Alexander Peresvet – also spelled Peresviet (Russian: Александр Пересвет, d.
-8 September 1380) – was a Russian Orthodox monk who fought in a single combat with the Tatar champion Temir-murza (known in most Russian sources as Chelubey or Chelibey) at the opening of the Battle of Kulikovo (8 September 1380).
+Alexander or Aleksandr Peresvet (Александр Пересвет; died 8 September 1380) was a Russian Orthodox monk who fought in single combat with the Tatar champion Temir-Mirza, known in most Russian sources as Chelubey, at the opening of the Battle of Kulikovo on 8 September 1380.
 The two men killed each other.

+Life

-Peresvet is believed to have hailed from the Bryansk area and to have taken the monastic habit at the Rostov Monastery of Saints Boris and Gleb.
-He moved to the Monastery of Pereslavl-Zalessky, in the service of Dmitry Donskoy.
+Peresvet is believed to have hailed from the Bryansk area, and to have taken the monastic habit at the Monastery of Saints Boris and Gleb in Rostov.
+He moved to the monastery in Pereslavl-Zalessky, in the service of Dmitry Donskoy.
 He later moved to the Trinity Lavra where he became a follower of Sergius of Radonezh.
 Alexander and his friend Rodion Oslyabya joined the Russian troops set out to fight the Tatars under the leadership of Mamai.

-The battle of Kulikovo was opened by single combat between the two champions.
-The Russian champion was Alexander Peresvet.
-The champion of the Golden Horde was Temir-murza.
+The Battle of Kulikovo was opened by single combat between the two champions.The Russian champion was Alexander Peresvet.
+The champion of the Golden Horde was Temir-Mirza, known in most Russian sources as Chelubey.
 The champions killed each other in the first charge.
-According to a Russian legend, Peresvet did not fall from the saddle, while Temir-murza did.
+According to a Russian legend, Peresvet did not fall from the saddle, while Temir-Mirza did.

+In contrary, the epic Zadonshchina described Alexander Peresvet as still being alive until the battle began, at least alive long enough for him to make one last speech.

+Even if Zadonshchina is accurate, it is unlikely that Alexander Peresvet survived the Battle of Kulikovo, as no monastery or church record makes any mention of where else he served after the war.

-Peresvet's body, together with that of his brother-in-arms Oslyabya, was brought to Moscow.
-The two men were buried at the 15th-century Theotokos Church in Simonov Monastery.
+Even if Peresvet survived Battle of Kulikovo in 1380, he certainly died at some point before his brother-in-arms Rodion Oslyabya died in 1398, as the two men were buried together in Simonov Monastery.